 Look at your Search History table.
 This shows you every search you have carried out so far.

-Identify all the searches you carried out about traditional birth attendants and tick the box to the left of every set.
+Identify all the searches (subject heading and keywords) you carried out about traditional birth attendants and tick the box to the left of every set.

 Click on the OR button